MokalledLab/Zebrafish_SCI_Atlas/Cell Counting/README.md

 Get raw counts with ImageJ:
 1. Open Fiji
 2. Click “Plugins” > “Macros” > “Run”
-3. Select the latest version of “Cell_Counter.ijm” in LAB MEMBERS/SHARED/Code for Custom Analyses/
+3. Select the latest version of “Cell_Counter.ijm”.
 4. Follow the on-screen instructions:
 a.
 Select the folder containing the “.czi” files you would like to count.
 If the folder contains a mixture of “_3D.czi” and “.czi” files, then only those files with “3D” in their name will be used.
 If the folder contains no files with “3D” in their name, then all single plane “.czi” files will be used.
 b.
 Identify the marker in each channel.